ncsa/Nightingale_real/docs/source/user_guide/software.rst

    conda info -e
    conda list

-Running the command ``conda deactivate``, will deactivate the conda environment created by example listed above.
+Running the command ``conda deactivate``, will deactivate the conda environment created by the above example.

 Using R on Nightingale
 -----------------------